paddor/crypto_box/README.md

 ```

 ## Internals

-The current implementation never creates any (temporary) files, no matter how big the input is.
+As mentioned above, libsodium is used to do

-The cryptographic primitives used are XSalsa20 and Poly1305.
+encryption/decryption/authentication.
+The cryptographic primitives used are
+XSalsa20 and Poly1305.

 XSalsa20 (with its 24 byte nonces) is a good choice because it allows one to
 safely use randomly generated nonces.
 Of course, the full 20-rounds version of